Camethster/Hello-World/README.md

 # Overview

 This software is meant to give a greeting to the world.
-Hopefully, it will be the start of more exciting software.
+Hopefully, it will be the start of more exciting software by connecting Visual Studio Code to a Github account which will allow for version control.

 If you want to see how this software works check out this youtube video here.